How to Protect and Organize Tall Boy and Widevision Cards

 Tall basketball cards in sleeves and toploaders

-The Tall Boy format has been printed several times by Topps.
+Topps has printed the Tall Boy format several times.
 Here are a few notable Topps releases (links to Cardboard Connection details and checklists):

 1964-65 Topps Hockey Cards